CURRENT STUDENTS

 Emma Selmon is pursuing her doctor of musical arts degree at the University of Maryland, College Park School of Music, where she is serving as the clarinet studio graduate assistant.
 She earned her master of music degree in clarinet performance from the University of Maryland in May 2023.

-Jackson Lasher is a first-year graduate student beginning his studies with Professor Robert DiLutis at University of Maryland, pursuing a master of music degree and currently serving as an ensemble graduate assistant in the School of Music.
+Jackson Lasher is a second-year graduate student studying with Professor Robert DiLutis at University of Maryland, College Park, pursuing a master of music degree and currently serving as a studio graduate assistant.

 Prior to his graduate studies, Lopez completed his bachelor of music in clarinet performance and an artist diploma at Texas Christian University (TCU) in Fort Worth, Texas.
 During his time at TCU, Lopez played in the TCU Wind Symphony as principal and E-flat clarinetist, performing at the Texas Music Educators Association (TMEA) music convention in San Antonio and at the College Band Directors National Association (CBDNA) convention in Tempe, Arizona.
 He was principal clarinetist in the TCU Symphony Orchestra, participating in their Argentina Tour and performing at TMEA as well.
 After completing studies at TCU, Lopez performed in the Mesquite Symphony Orchestra as 2nd and E-flat clarinetist, and was a section member of the Mansfield Wind Symphony, which performed at the 75th annual Midwest Clinic as an invited ensemble.
 He was also the principal and E-flat clarinetist in the Oak Lawn Band.
 He kept a private clarinet studio and was a contracted musician for various public performances.
 Lopez is currently a student of Professor Robert DiLutis.
 He has previously studied with Gary Whitman (TCU Emeritus), and the late Andy Crisanti (Fort Worth Symphony). |